Commercial HVAC, Preventive Maintenance Agreements

 Your HVAC technician will change your air filters during preventative maintenance.
 However, depending on your usage and your indoor air quality, you might need to change filters yourself between scheduled maintenance appointments.

 This is likely for businesses dealing with a large concentration of fiber in the air, such as working with fabric or paper.

 Learn more: Why and How to Change An AC Filter

 This is one of the air conditioner basics that you have the most control over.
 Remember that your condenser units need space and air flow to release heat.

-That means clearing leaves and debris away from them.
+That means regularly clearing leaves and debris away from them.
 In mechanical rooms, don’t pile boxes or other equipment too close to the condensing units.

 5. Keep an eye on vents and registers

 Especially when you’ve got thermostat wars going on in your space, you must be vigilant about monitoring HVAC vents and registers.